Volentix/vdexnode/README.md

 3. Update mechanism is working.<br />
 4. You have staked enough vtx.<br />

+## selection criteria
+1. Geolocation<br />
+    We will prioritize nodes as to diversify our network geographically.
+2. Computer architecture, ressources and bandwidth.
+3. VTX<br />
+    We will prioritize the most serious holders of VTX
 ### Approval
 - Please send key to marwan@volentixlabs.com
   for approval.